projectmela/Annotation_analysis_tools/README.md

 ID 4 (Class 0) = 24 frames.
 ID 7 (Class 0) = 5 frames.***

 # Plots
-*Area scatter plot*: A scatter plot is created with area along X axis and number of boxes along Y axis.
-This will help in analyzing the general trend of the distribution and helps in identifying the outliers.
-The graph also contains mean and the 95th percentile value for the respective annotated file.
-This graph is created along with the text and csv file during the analysis.
+*Area scatter plot*: A scatter plot is created with the area along the X-axis and the number of boxes along Y Y-axis.
+This will help in analyzing the general trend of the distribution and help in identifying the outliers.
+The graph also contains the mean and the 95th percentile value for the respective annotated file.
+This graph is created along with the text and CSV file during the analysis.

 *Time scale of individuals over 4000:* This graph shows how the area of a particular individual varies as the frame changes.
 These graphs are only created for individuals whose area has gone above the 4000(can be changed) mark at any stage of the annotation.
 It can be used as a reference point while correcting the area(manually).